BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 If you're done with a seed or if you've exported it to another app or device, you may then want to delete it.

 Seeds can be deleted with the "Edit" function on the main page.
-You can immediately "Undo" it if you deleted the wrong seed, but afterward, any seed you deleted will be gone forever.
+You can immediately "Undo" it if you deleted the wrong seed, but as soon as you make any other change (such as adding a new seed or even resorting your seeds), any seed you deleted will be gone forever.
 Be careful!

 <div align="center">
   <table border=0>